 WCCB is a structurally and stratigraphically complex field.
 All of the PUD locations at WCBB are adjacent to faults and abut at least one fault.
 Gulfport's Proved Undeveloped (PUD) drilling program is designed to penetrate each PUD trap with a new wellbore in a structurally optimum position, usually very close to the fault seal.
 The majority of these wells are directionally drilled using steering tools and downhole motors.
 The tolerance for error in getting near the fault is low, so the complex faulting does introduce a risk factor of crossing the fault before encountering the zone of interest, which could result in part or all of the zone being absent in the borehole.
 This in turn can result in lower than expected or zero reserves for that zone.
-The new wellbores eliminate the mechanical risk associated with trying to produce the zone from an old existing wellbore, while the wellbore locations are situated so as to entirely drain each reservoir.
+The new wellbores eliminate the mechanical risk associated with trying to produce the zone from an old existing wellbore, while the wellbore locations are situated so as to more efficiently drain each reservoir.
 The vast majority of the PUD targets are up-dip offsets to wells which produced from a sub-optimum position within a particular zone.
-Gulfport's current PUD drilling schedule calls for the drilling of 171 wells, starting in 2003 with 18 wells and continuing through 2011.
+Gulfport's current PUD drilling schedule calls for the drilling of 171 wells, starting in 2003 with 18 wells and continuing through water disposal wells.
+The balance of the wells (or 538) have been plugged and abandoned.

+2011.
 All costs for the directional drilling has been figured into the overall well cost budget.

-As of March 31, 2003, there have been 877 wells drilled at WCBB, and of these 41 are currently producing, 294 are shut-in and 5 are utilized as salt water disposal wells.
-The balance of the wells (or 537) have been plugged and abandoned.
+As of June 30, 2003, there have been 880 wells drilled at WCBB, and of these 43 are currently producing, 294 are shut-in and 5 are utilized as salt

-Activity for the Quarter Ended March 31, 2003
+Activity for the Quarter Ended June 30, 2003

-Gulfport commenced a six well drilling program at West Cote Blanche Bay on December 1, 2002.
-Four of the six wells were drilled or at least spud in 2002 and the remaining two were drilled in 2003.
-These wells had total depths ranging from 2,500' to 5,000' and each well tested at least two zones.
-The Company generally drilled shallower wells in this drilling program in order to lower risk and reduce drilling costs.
-The six wells encountered a total of 536' of net pay and 27 productive zones.
-The six wells had initial daily total gross production of 849 barrels of oil, 55 mcf of gas and 47 barrels of water.
+Gulfport commenced a seven well drilling program at West Cote Blanche Bay on April 20, 2003 resulting in six successful completions and one dry hole.
+These wells had total depths ranging from 2,500' to 6,800' and most wells tested multiple zones.
+The six successful completions encountered a total of 467 feet of net pay and 30 productive zones.
+The six successful completions had initial daily total gross production of 354 barrels of oil, 186 mcf of gas and 90 barrels of water.

-Also, during the 1st Quarter of 2003, Gulfport recompleted three wells at West Cote Blanche Bay that yielded initial total gross production of 534 barrels of oil, 713 mcf of gas and 239 barrels of water per day.
-The Company also worked over one well and installed a new oil sales line that services the field.
+Through the month ended June 30, 2003, Gulfport recompleted two wells at West Cote Blanche Bay Field that yielded initial total gross production of 23 barrels of oil and 287 barrels of water.